Developing the first European

-Airbus and iXblue are sponsors of “Elles bougent”, a French association promoting gender diversity and technological companies.
+Airbus and Exail (formerly iXblue) are sponsors of “Elles bougent”, a French association promoting gender diversity and technological companies.

 EURISA is an opportunity to encourage young girls and female students to consider careers in science and space.
 Mentors from iXblue and Airbus will participate to events like industrial sites visits, interventions in secondary and high schools.

 The objectives are to promote scientific and technical careers to school girls and female students and to demonstrate that these jobs are accessible to women.

 The DLR is also actively involved in promoting gender diversity in science through the support of the nationwide initiative “Girls’ day”.
 On this day, companies and research organizations with a technical focus show female students the opportunities in the technical areas.

 Numerous futur space missions to the Moon and to Mars will require landing modules and thus navigation capabilities based on IMU and hybridation with other sensors.
 We can think about Artemis program or ambitious missions in the continuity of Mars Sample Return.

 EURISA develops both high-performance IMU sensors and smart hybridation algorithms to boost the navigation performances.